xdanielf/ShortLinkCloudflare/README.md

 ## Setup Instructions

 1. Deploy this Cloudflare Worker script.
-2. Create a KV namespace called `LINKS`,link it to your worker.
+2. Create a KV namespace called `LINKS`, and link it to your worker.
-3. Add shortened URL mappings (as demonstrated in the example above) in the format:
+3. Set your Domain.
    ```
-   targetUrl,imageUrl,title,description
+// Domain configuration
+const DOMAIN = '';
    ```

 4. Update your Worker script to use the `LINKS` KV namespace.